sayannath/American-Sign-Language-Detection/README.md

 American Sign Language Detection is a deep learning end to end project where we can detect American sign Language.
 It handles upto 29 classes.
 Used MobileNetv2  to train the images.
 It is deployed in smartphone using TF-Lite.

 ## Future Work
-It also converts the predicted text into speech.
+>To convert the predicted text into speech.

 ## Screenshots